MarkNoordraven/summaries/popsicle-discord-blurbs.md

 - EMA20 switching strategy would have brought that to 72k

 [Just a few things i'm working on based on your investment portfolios: LPing High correlated pairs on Uniswap V3 and Hedging via Opyn, Cash and carry trade spot-DYDX :)](https://twitter.com/danielesesta/status/1428001896963399685?s=20)

+[The Future?
+Well AI based automation to propose the best possible allocation of your portfolio based on your goals, whatever they are?
+- Are you looking to retire? stable yields low vola.
+- Are you more risk adverse?
+Directional strategies to accumulate your favorite tokens/coins.](https://twitter.com/danielesesta/status/1428355126108975113?s=20)